DerGuru/The-Resonant/New Chapters/Part1/P1-08_Unspoken.md

 Jason sat alone for another moment, the empty restaurant settling around him like a held breath.

 Lina knew.
-Not everything—maybe not anything concrete—but she knew *something* was shifting in him.
+Not everythingâ€”maybe not anything concreteâ€”but she knew *something* was shifting in him.

 And somehow, that made it more real.